-As drivers in Chantilly, Virginia, our cars, and trucks are subjected to a lot of rough roads and heavy traffic conditions, which affect our vehicles.
-Regular automotive maintenance helps to combat the effects.
-Still, some busy drivers simply are not able to stick to a regular maintenance schedule.
+As drivers in Chantilly, Virginia, we subject our vehicles to some rough roads.
+Regular automotive maintenance helps to combat the effects, but some busy drivers are not always able to stick to a regular maintenance schedule.

-In this blog, we have put together a small list of questions and answers about common automotive issues.
-Reading these will help you to better keep an eye on your vehicle’s health.
+In this blog, we have put together a small Q&A about common automotive issues.
+Reading these will help you better to keep an eye on your vehicle’s health.
 The more you know which warning signs to look out for, the better prepared you will be!

 The most common cause for brakes giving off a burning smell is brake pads.
 The brake system uses a blend of hydraulics and friction to slow and stop.
 Given how friction causes heat to build up, overuse or aggressive braking can cause the brakes to overheat, therefore causing your brakes to generate a burning smell.

 Another cause could be newly installed brake pads or components.
 Sometimes, new brake pads need to be worn in, like a pair of shoes.
-If your brake system has recently been serviced and you smell something, it is probably best to check in with your Sterling, VA auto repair technician.
+If your brake system has had recent service and you smell something, it is probably best to check in with your Sterling, VA auto repair technician.

 Why are my brakes squealing?

 On the topic of brake pads, let’s talk squealing brakes.
 The brake pads are an element placed between the metal contact and the rotor of the braking system.
-When the pads are extremely worn down, the metal contacts will rub on the metal rotor, causing a squealing sound.
+When the pads become worn, the metal contacts will rub on the metal rotor, causing a squealing sound.
 Allowing this to happen can cause expensive damage to the rotor as it will become unevenly worn.

 Why does my car vibrate?